It’s long, but if you are interested, here is my story.

 I flew back to Montana to take care of some stuff and help plan the funeral.
 When I walked into his house, one of the first things I saw was a lone card on his dining room table with his return address on it and my name with no address.
 It was my birthday card that he hadn’t sent yet because every year he forgot my address and he would text me to get it so he could mail it.
 It was one of the most haunting things I had ever seen, and then my older brother said something that would stick with me and make it even more difficult to open the envelope, “oh shit dude… That’s the last thing he’ll ever say to you…” and then, seeing my reaction to that, to soften it up a bit and make a joke at an inappropriate time, as was accustomed to do in my family, “I don’t envy that at all, what if he’s telling you, you were adopted?!
 Hahaha!”
 It took me a week at my dad’s house to finally open the card, because I knew that was it… the last thing he’d ever say to me… I finally opened it.
 In the beginning of the message he said how proud he was of me for chasing this crazy dream, and trying to make something of myself.
-And while I will always keep most of the message private, the final words after explaining that he didn’t know how to properly express how much he loved me, “You are loved beyond mere words.”
+And while I will always keep most of the message private, the final words after explaining that he didn’t know how to properly express how much he loved me were, “You are loved beyond mere words.”
 Simple, poignant, and perfect.
 It was something out of a movie, a beautiful ending to something truly tragic.
 I knew that card, and those words would change my life forever.

 In an odd and possibly indescribable way, life itself just became that much more beautiful.
 Once you realize how short it is and it could all end in an instant, the time you have left becomes more important, more impactful, and more precious.
 There was only one thing to do now.
 Work.

 After months of meeting, patterning, fabric warehouses, samples, tags, every detail toiled over and thought about, time and money spent… it was time to go into production!
 The deposit was paid on my first ever production run!
-Something I made completely from scratch from my mind— starting with a shitty drawing on an iPad, to a terrible first version, to a less shitty 2nd, 3rd, and 4th version, to finally a perfect 11teenth version.
+Something I made completely from scratch from my mind— starting with a shitty drawing on an iPad, to a terrible first version, to a less shitty 2nd, 3rd, and 4th version, to finally a perfect final version.
 I couldn’t wait, I had been teasing it on social media for months, trying to drive up excitement leading toward a launch.
 Everything was paid for, except for half of the production, which is typically paid upon delivery.
 It was all happening… but then…

 Days, weeks, almost a full month at a time I was losing communication with The Gentleman.
 I didn’t understand what was happening… I called so many times I lost count, no texts, no nothing.

 Then one day I get a call from The Gentleman, “Nate, I’m sorry, I cant fulfill your production run and will have to refund you the money.”
 I was destroyed.
 I had no idea what I was going to do.
 The Gentleman was the only place I knew that could make dreams like this come true.
 I knew there had to be other places—I’m not that dumb—but I put so much time, energy, and money into this and it just felt like a punch in the heart.
-But I couldn’t give up, because this is what I’m supposed to be doing, and I needed to do it for my father.
+But I couldn’t give up, because this is what I’m supposed to be doing, and I needed to do it for myself, and my father.

 After months of searching, it turns out that it's incredibly difficult to find a factory in Los Angeles that will do small run production for a small company.
 Especially if most of your funds are in some person's bank account or, even worse, were used to pay that person's debts, so they don't even have it.
-But I finally found a place that could fulfill my production run in a timely manner because, again, I had announced this production and had a timetable that I had to meet.
+But, I finally found a place that could fulfill my production run in a timely manner because, again, I had announced this production and had a timetable that I had to meet.
 The minimum number of units they required to produce was much higher than I was ready for, but I knew I just had to pull the trigger.

 In between numerous trips to court in an attempt to get my money back from The Gentleman (which is still an ongoing battle), and trips to factory to see how production was coming, to marketing, to social media, to finally planning a launch party.
 I snuck in one more little detail for me and my father.
 One that I knew I had to do to honor him, his life, and his words.
 The words he left me with were embroidered on the inside of every collar of the first production run of the button-ups: You are loved beyond mere words.
 They will also be present on every piece I ever create.